sleuth-io/sleuth-gitbook-docs/actions/README.md

 ### Cookbook

-For more ideas on what tasks can be automated, see
+For more ideas on what tasks can be automated, see [our cookbook](cookbook.md)

-{% page-ref page="cookbook.md" %}